zi-codes/jinder-frontend/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Heroku (Add additional notes about how to deploy this on a live system)

 ## Built With